alecthomas/pawk/README.md

 - `nf` - Number of fields in this line.
 - `m` - Tuple of match regular expression capture groups, if any.

+In the context of the `-E` block:

+- `t` - The entire input text.

-Additionally, if the flag `-H, --header` is provided, each field in the first row of the input will be treated as field variable names in subsequent rows.
+If the flag `-H, --header` is provided, each field in the first row of the input will be treated as field variable names in subsequent rows.
 The header is not output.
 For example, given the input:

 ```
 count name